 - Make an alcohol-intake plan for the day/evening ahead of time and stick to it.
-Think about the goal ahead of time and how to achieve it. - Make a plan for getting to and from an event. - Eat before drinking and eat while drinking. - Space and pace the drinks. - Drink water between drinks. - Avoid drinking games.
+Think about the goal ahead of time and how to achieve it. - Make a plan for getting to and from an event. - Eat before drinking and eat while drinking.

+- Space and pace the drinks.

+- Drink water between drinks.

+- Avoid drinking games.

-H. What to do on the Wroxton College Campus.
+H. What to do on the Vancouver Campus.

-- If you have questions about developing your own personal guidelines; - If you are concerned about someone else's use/abuse of alcohol; or - If your life has already been affected by alcohol-related problems, contact the Dean of the College or any member of the College staff.
+• If you have questions about developing your own personal guidelines;

+- If you are concerned about someone else's use/abuse of alcohol; or - If your life has already been affected by alcohol-related problems, contact the Director of Student Affairs or any member of the FDU-V staff.